ivanmamay/ivanmamay.github.io/index.md

 ## Summary

 Infrastructure DevOps Engineer with nearly 10 years of experience, I specialize in cloud-based DevOps, focusing on AWS and Azure.
-I bring a robust understanding of SRE practices, SDLC, and DevSecOps principles, and have led projects across infrastructure design, security, automation QA, CI/CD pipeline optimization, and Infrastructure as Code (IaC).
+I bring a robust understanding of SRE practices, SSDLC, and DevSecOps principles, and have led projects across infrastructure design, security, automation QA, CI/CD pipeline optimization, and Infrastructure as Code (IaC).

 ### Technology profile